 Before deciding if Northbound is the right choice for you, it may help to look at some specific treatments for common chemical dependencies.
 For example, prospective clients addicted to alcohol have unique detoxification needs.
 Our skilled and compassionate staff understands that this individual will be dealing with restlessness, irritability, difficulty sleeping and anxiety while withdrawing from alcohol.
 Through the oneEIGHTY program at the J-House facility, we are equipped to help guide our clients through the detox process.
 As a client progresses into treatment and gets through the withdrawal symptoms, he will face a new set of challenges as the healing begins.
 The brain and the body will begin to normalize, and thinking, concentration and coordinated movement will improve.
 This feeling can be both exhilarating and overwhelming.
 That is why we have professional clinical staff available 24 hours a day to assist our clients as they move towards recovery from alcohol addiction.

 In order to provide the best chance for sustained recovery, both the mood disorder and the addiction must be treated at the same time.
 This is also true of other common combinations such as anxiety and Xanax addiction, methamphetamine and ADHD or Cocaine and PTSD.
 Our dual-diagnosis treatment program attacks the root causes of the various addictions and illnesses, so that clients feel better and are better able to cope with the disorder that played such a large role in their slide to addiction.
 With strong 12-step fellowship and intensive therapy, Northbound is the leader in Orange County dual-diagnosis treatment.

 At Northbound, we don’t try to fit the client into the treatment; we build the treatment around the client.
-By customizing a treatment plan for each and every client, we can ensure that we are truly meeting their unique emotional, physical and spiritual needs and providing the best path to recovery.
+By customizing a substance abuse treatment plan for each and every client, we can ensure that we are truly meeting their unique emotional, physical and spiritual needs and providing the best path to recovery.
 Our individualized treatment plan lays out a course for 30, 60 and 90 day; through transitional living and outpatient care, to sober living until the client is collecting his or her 1-year-of-sobriety chip.